Qımıl: Qimil history

 Since the first half of the 18th century, Quba has served as the regional administrative center for Qimil and surrounding villages.
 At that time, Khan Gusein Ali made Quba the capital of his widespread khanate and relocated his residence there.
 Later, Fatali Khan, his successor and most renowned ruler of Quba khanate, united disparate Azerbaijani areas under his reign, conquering all of northwest Azerbaijan from Derbent to Lankaran.

 In 1813, Qimil, along with the rest of the Quba khanate, was incorporated into the Russian Empire.

 Qimil and the arts

-Qimil is considered one of the centers of carpet-making in the Quba district.
+Qimil is one of the centers of carpet-making in the Quba district.
 "Gimil" carpets are made in Qimil village, and can be found in museums and private collections around the world.
 The kolkhoz system of collective farming, introduced during the Soviet period, led to a decline in this craft.
 However, Qimil residents continued to weave carpets, primarily for dowries.
 In recent years, higher prices and a renewed interest in hand-made carpets has helped to revive the craft in the mountain villages.